prezmop/escapistscrypto/README.md

 ```

 ### Validate
-If you want to validate custom data/items/speech files, first lay the files out like this:
+In order to validate custom data/items/speech files, first lay the files out like this:
 ```
 somedir
 ├─custom_files